jthomas43/udxtop/README.md

-# uxtop
+# udxtop

-packet capture tool for analyzing udx and dht-rpc traffic
+`iftop` clone for UDX streams: It lists all UDX streams on an interface and shows their throughput.

 ## build